avian2/jsonmerge/README.rst

 If you already have schemas for your document, you can simply expand them with some additional keywords.
-Apart from the custom keywords described below, *jsonmerge* currently supports the schema syntax defined in the `Draft 4`_ of the JSON schema specification.
+Apart from the custom keywords described below, *jsonmerge* by default uses the schema syntax defined in the `Draft 4`_ of the JSON schema specification.

 You use the *mergeStrategy* schema keyword to specify the strategy.
 The default two strategies mentioned above are called *objectMerge* for objects